 This does not mean that they are only for “the unexpected.”
 You may not know exactly when the AC will go out, but you know at some indeterminate time in the future it will.
 The point is that you have the money available for the project when you need it.

-To have a successful campaign, you must decide what success looks like.
+To have a successful campaign, you and church leadership must decide what success looks like.
 Determine what may need improving in the years ahead and set a corresponding goal for the campaign.

 Churches usually hold these every few years, but there is no set rule.
 Some churches have stand-alone committees that plan them.
 But your finance committee may be suitable for taking up the task.